compgen-io/cgpipe/docs/05-Job_Runners.md

     1, 2 - job.mailtype has slightly different meanings for SGE and SLURM.
 The
            possible values are different for each scheduler.

-    3 - the shell for the bash runner can be set using the global shell config
+    3 - the shell for the shell runner can be set using the global shell config, but the defaults are "/bin/bash", "/usr/bin/bash", "/usr/local/bin/bash", "/bin/sh" (in that order of priority).

-    4 - pre and post script are only included once for the bash runner, so if any job includes pre or post, then the final script will as well.
+    4 - pre and post script are only included once for the shell runner, so if any job includes pre or post, then the final script will as well.

 ## Runner specific configuration